 I have the Garden Party 30 (also known as the small or TPM – the bag measures 12″ x 8.5″ x 5″ ), in Negonda calfskin leather in the colour Gold (a neutral, classic camel tone) with palladium-plated silver hardware and contrasting white stitching.

-The bag has two snap closures on the sides which extends to add more items to the bag.
+The bag has two snap closures on the sides which is extendable to add more items to the bag.

 The inside of the bag has a chevron lining, one large compartment and a flat zippered compartment.
 The bag opens and closes with a snap button.